Edit the Enterprise DLP Data Filtering Settings

 1. Enable non-file based DLP.

-Enable this setting to prevent exfiltration of sensitive data in non-file format traffic for collaboration applications, web forms, cloud and SaaS applications, and social media on your network
+Enable this setting to prevent exfiltration of sensitive data in non-file format traffic for collaboration apps, web forms, cloud and SaaS apps, and social media on your network.

-2. Specify the Max Latency (sec) to configure the allowable time for a non-file data uploads to determine the allowable time before an action is taken by Cloud Management.
+2. Specify the Max Latency (sec) to configure the allowable time for a non-file data forwards to determine the allowable time before the NGFW or Prisma Access tenant take the configured Action on Max Latency.

-3. Specify the Action on Max Latency (Allow or Block) Strata Cloud Manager takes if no verdict was received for a non-file traffic data upload due to the upload time exceeding the configured Max Latency.
+3. Specify the Action on Max Latency (Allow or Block) NGFW or Prisma Access tenant takes if it did not receive a verdict from Enterprise DLP due to the forward time exceeding the configured Max Latency.

 Selecting Block applies only to DLP rules configured to block non-file data.
-This setting doesn’t impact Enterprise DLP data profiles configured to alert when traffic containing sensitive data is scanned.
+This setting does not impact Enterprise DLP data profiles configured to alert when traffic containing sensitive data is scanned.

-4. Specify the Min Data Size (B) to enforce a minimum size for non-file data to be scanned by the DLP cloud service.
+4. Specify the Min Data Size (B) to enforce a minimum size for non-file data to be scanned by Enterprise DLP.
+By default, Enterprise DLP supports a minimum non-file traffic data size of 250 bytes.

-5. Specify the Max Data Size (KB) to enforce a maximum size for non-file data to be scanned by the DLP cloud service.
+5. Specify the Max Data Size (KB) to enforce a maximum size for non-file data to be scanned by Enterprise DLP.

-6. Specify the Action on Data File Size (Allow or Block) Strata Cloud Manager takes if no verdict was received for a non-file traffic data upload due to the traffic data size being larger than the configured Max Data Size.
+6. Specify the Action on Data Size (Allow or Block) NGFW or Prisma Access tenant takes if it did not receive a verdict from Enterprise DLP for a non-file traffic due to the traffic data size being larger than the Max Data Size.

 Selecting Block applies only to DLP rules configured to block non-file data.
-This setting doesn’t impact Enterprise DLP data profiles configured to alert when traffic containing sensitive data is scanned.
+This setting does not impact Enterprise DLP data profiles configured to alert when traffic containing sensitive data is scanned.

-7. Check (enable) Log Data Not Scanned to generate an alert in the DLP incident when non-file data can’t be scanned by the DLP cloud service.
+7. Check (enable) Log Data Not Scanned to generate an alert in the DLP incident when Enterprise DLP can't scan non-file traffic.

 8. Save.